spacemeshos/testnet-guide/guide/install.md

-# Installing and Running the App
+# Joining the Testnet

-To join the Testnet you need to run the Spacemesh App on your desktop computer.
+To join the Spacemesh 0.2 Tweedledum testnet you need to run the Spacemesh App on your desktop computer.

 ## Install Spacemesh Video Tutorial